 - Public washrooms in parks are now open.
 All washrooms receive daily cleaning.

-Public washrooms and first aid at the Emera Oval pavilion are now opened.
-The facility will be open from 11 a.m. to 9 p.m.
-Monday to Friday, and noon to 9 p.m. on weekends.
+Public washrooms and first aid at the Emera Oval pavilion are now open.
+The facility is open from 11 a.m. to 9 p.m. on weekdays, and from noon to 9 p.m. on weekends.
 Rentals will not be available until further notice; however residents are welcome to use the Emera Oval for cycling and rollerblading with their own equipment.

-Municipal partner recreation facilities (i.e. Canada Games Centre, Cole Harbour Place, Zatzman Sportsplex, etc.) have started the first phase of reopening.
-Please contact each facility directly for information about pool re-opening dates and protocols.
+Please contact the municipal partner recreation facilities directly (i.e. Canada Games Centre, Cole Harbour Place, Zatzman Sportsplex, etc.) for information about their pool re-opening dates and protocols.